Catford

-Catford is a district in south east London, England, and the administrative centre of the London Borough of Lewisham.
+Catford is a district in south-east London, England, and the administrative centre of the London Borough of Lewisham.
 It is southwest of Lewisham itself, mostly in the Rushey Green and Catford South wards.
 The population of Catford, including Bellingham, was 44,905 in 2011.

 Catford covers most of SE6 postcode district.
 The area is identified in the London Plan as one of 35 major centres in Greater London.

 History

 Toponymy

 A map showing the Catford ward of Lewisham Metropolitan Borough as it appeared in 1916.

 The origin of the name is unknown.
 Speculation suggests it may derive from the place where cattle crossed the river Ravensbourne in Anglo-Saxon times or from wild cats using the river crossing.

 Governance

 Catford is covered by the Rushey Green and Catford South wards in the London Borough of Lewisham.
-It also makes up a large part of the Lewisham East constituency.
+It also makes up a large part of the Lewisham East constituency for elections to the House of Commons of the United Kingdom.